dementive/ImperatorProvinceDataEditor/README.md

 # Features

-1. There is a zoom area with the provinces.png in it that can be zoomed into and moved around.
-There is also a frame on the side of the screen that has all the province data in it, here you can edit any data associated with the province and add new pops to the province.
+1. There is a zoom area with the provinces.png in it that can be zoomed into and moved around, ctrl+mousewheel will double the speed of the zoom.

+2. There is also a frame on the side of the screen that has all the province data in it, here you can edit any data associated with the province and add new pops to the province.

-2. Right-clicking any province on the province map will load all of it's information into the province data frame.
+3. Right-clicking any province on the province map will load all of it's information into the province data frame.
 When a province is right-clicked, if any province data has been changed, a save is triggered that will automatically rewrite all the data that was in the original file the province was found in.

-3. Alt/Ctrl/Shift-clicking on a province will show a tooltip that displays it's ID and name.
+4. Alt/Ctrl/Shift-clicking on a province will show a tooltip that displays it's ID and name.

-4. The main map canvas can be changed to use custom maps defined in settings or loaded at runtime in the Map Modes menu.
+5. The main map canvas can be changed to use custom maps defined in settings or loaded at runtime in the Map Modes menu.
+Clicking on the menu button to load a new map mode will add it to the main canvas, right-clicking will load it into a canvas in a new window.

-7. There is a simple search function that will let you set the current province data to a specific province ID.
+6. There is a simple search function that will let you set the current province data to a specific province ID.

-8. Exiting the application or switching between provinces will automatically save all changes.
+7. Exiting the application or switching between provinces will automatically save all changes.

 # Settings